ilneill/ShareChecker/README.md

 # ShareChecker
-A Simple Script to Check Market Share Values using Yahoo!
+A Simple Script to check Stock Market Share values using Yahoo!
 Finance

 Just experimenting with checking Market Share values...
 - What can I find for free.